Sugar and spice

 However…

-Flours Brown Bags Above: the atrocity of grain storage inside the food-safe bins.
+Flours Brown Bags Grain storage inside the food-safe bins was atrocious.

 Problem Fix